top of page

 Implement

-E-mopeds procurement and arrangements for last mile connectivity: Fifty units of e-mopeds (Vinfast Ludo) are procured to provide last mile services and charging system from Vinfast will be installed.
-In order to apply for permission to operate a shared e-mobility system, UTT carried out several meetings with local authorities.
+Fifty units of e-mopeds (Vinfast Ludo) were procured and operated to provide last mile services.
+In order to gain the permission to operate a shared e-mobility system, UTT carried out several meetings with local authorities.
 An approval from Hanoi People’s Committee has been obtained.
-Vehicle registration is complete and the license plate of each e-moped are installed.
-A dedicated E-2 wheelers parking hub is selected and the construction is complete.
-To ensure drivers safety, helmets are provided in each e-mopeds and insurance documents (vehicle owner’s liability insurance and accident insurance for passengers) are prepared.
+A dedicated E-2 wheelers parking hub has been set up.
+To ensure drivers’ safety, helmets are provided in each e-mopeds and insurance documents (vehicle owner’s liability insurance and accident insurance for passengers) were prepared.
 A trial operation of the e-moped took place prior to demo launch.

 Preliminary Results